 Deﬁnition of Fixed and Variable Costs

-Costs that remain constant in their total amount regardless of the level of organiza- tional activity within a certain period of time are called ﬁxed costs (FC).
+Costs that remain constant in their total amount regardless of the level of organizational activity within a certain period are called ﬁxed costs (FC).
 For example, if a company has committed to paying a monthly rent of $3,500 for an ofﬁce building, this cost is not affected by how many customers are served by the sales representatives working at that ofﬁce.
-Even if the company does not conduct any business in the ofﬁce, the rent still has to be paid, but, in the long run, there are no ﬁxed costs because any contract forcing the company to pay rent, salaries, license fees, etc., can be terminated or can expire according to its terms and conditions.
-Insofar as payment obligations are part of the contracts in question, any new contract signed, contract alteration, or termi- nation will change an organization’s total amount of ﬁxed costs.
-Management accounts can express the total ﬁxed costs on a monthly, quarterly, or annual basis or deﬁne yet another time horizon that is meaningful for their analysis (Atkinson et al., 2012).
+Even if the company does not conduct any business in the ofﬁce, the rent still must be paid, but, in the long run, there are no ﬁxed costs because any contract forcing the company to pay rent, salaries, license fees, etc., can be terminated or can expire according to its terms and conditions.
+Insofar as payment obligations are part of the contracts in question, any new contract signed, contract alteration, or termination will change an organization’s total amount of ﬁxed costs.
+Management accounts can express the total ﬁxed costs on a monthly, quarterly, or annual basis or deﬁne a different time horizon that is meaningful for their analysis (Atkinson et al., 2012).

 When looking at ﬁxed costs, there is a special feature to consider.
 Costs that remain ﬁxed within a certain range and then increase in increments are referred to as step costs (Drury, 2018).
-For example, a gate at the airport with ﬁxed costs of $6,000 can han- dle up to 2,000 passengers per day.
+For example, a gate at the airport with ﬁxed costs of $6,000 can process up to 2,000 passengers per day.
 If an airline wants to operate additional ﬂights and handle more passengers at this airport, they must add another gate.
-Increasing the capacity in this manner will lead to a doubling of ﬁxed costs (2 · $6,000) = $12,000 but will allow the airline to handle a maximum of 4,000 passengers per day.
+Increasing the capacity in this manner will lead to a doubling of ﬁxed costs (2 · $6,000 = $12,000) but will allow the airline to process a maximum of 4,000 passengers per day.